Roy & McKenna WA Real Estate and Homes For Sale

 Q What are the primary farming activities in the Roy area?

-A Some cattle operations, horses, eggs.
+A Some cattle operations, horses, various agricultural ventures.

 Q What are real estate prices in Roy like, compared to other communities around JBLM?